luiswirth/bsc-thesis/src/matter/mesh.typ

   }
 $ <def-simplex>

-We call such an object a *coordinate simplex*, since it depends on global coordinates of the vertices and lives in a possible higher-dimensional ambient space $RR^N$.
-It therefore relies on an embedding.
-This object is uniquely determined by the coordinates $avec(v)_i$ of each vertex, inspiring a simple computational representation based on a struct, that stores the coordinates of each vertex in the columns of a matrix.
+We call such an object a *coordinate simplex* because it depends on the global coordinates of its vertices and resides within a potentially higher-dimensional ambient space $RR^N$, thus relying on an embedding.
+This object is uniquely determined by the vertex coordinates $avec(v)_i$.
+This inspires a straightforward computational representation using a struct that stores the coordinates of each vertex as columns in a matrix:
 ```rust
 pub struct SimplexCoords {
   pub vertices: na::DMatrix<f64>,